X-Vine Models for Multivariate Extremes: Discussion

 \section{Discussion}

 We have opened the door to the construction and the use of extremal dependence models based on regular vine tree sequences.
 For (ordinary) copulas, the methodology has been extensively developed in the literature since its inception more than two decades ago.
 Our contribution is to deliver the theoretical and methodological advances required to apply vine machinery in the extreme value context too.
-The key consists of a version of Sklar's theorem applied to tail copula densities, which stand in one-to-one relation to exponent measure densities, together with a telescoping product formula for regular vines.
-For many popular parametric families of tail dependence models, the resulting conditional copula densities satisfy a simplifying assumption.
-Tail copula densities with this property, called X-vines, are specified by a triple consisting of a regular vine sequence, a vector of bivariate tail copula densities and a vector of bivariate copula densities.
-These bivariate building blocks can be chosen independently from another, yielding great flexibility.
-At the same time, the recursive properties of regular vines ensure that all computations can be reduced to operations involving the bivariate building blocks only.
-Further, we have studied the inverted multivariate Pareto distributions associated to these X-vines, as dependence models for excesses over high multivariate thresholds.
-A recursive algorithm serves to sample from such distributions, and we have developed a statistical methodology on them, in order to learn an X-vine from data.
-The method comprises parameter estimation, model selection, and vine structure learning, all proceeding sequentially, tree by tree.
-In large dimensions, truncating the vine sequence produces models with fewer parameters.
-We have illustrated the performance of the various methods on simulated and real data.
+The key consists of a version of Sklar's theorem applied to tail copula densities, together with a telescoping product formula for regular vines.

 While the proposed methodology is fully operational, it is clearly open to improvement, while many open questions remain, just as for ordinary regular vine copulas.
 We name just a few.
 The vine structure learning method inspired by \cite{dissmann2013selecting} aims to capture dependence by the first several trees in the sequence, but there is no guarantee that it retrieves the true structure.
 The regular vine atlas of \cite{morales2023chimera} can serve as a test bed for evaluating vine learning approaches.
 While the parameter estimators were shown to perform well in simulations, their large-sample theory remains to be developed, in line with \cite{hobaek2013parameter}.
 For the Hüsler–Reiss model, the precise connection between the variogram matrix and the correlation parameters of the bivariate Gaussian copulas remains to be elucidated and the effect of truncation on the Hüsler–Reiss precision matrix \citep{hentschel2022statistical} to be uncovered.
 The relation between X-vines and graphical models for extremes as in \citet{engelke2020graphical} deserves further investigation, perhaps leveraging results of \citet{zhu2022regular}.
 Finally, as our approach is limited to dependence structures generated from max-stable distributions, a completely open question is whether it can be extended to other settings in multivariate extreme value analysis, such as the conditional extremal dependence model \citep{heffernan2004conditional} or the geometric sample-cloud approach \citep{nolde2014geometric,simpson2021geometric}.